And using a condom can help reduce the risk

 You have any risk factors such as:

 A syphilis test requires a simple blood draw.
-Simply do any of the following:
+Simply:

 Please note: your email address will not be stored or used in any other way.